DevExpress-Examples/devextreme-cascading-selectboxes/Readme.md

 This example demonstrates how to implement cascading SelectBoxes in the following scenarios:

-- standalone SelectBoxes
+- Ыtandalone SelectBoxes
 - SelectBoxes in Form

-When you select a value from the first SelectBox, the values from the second SelectBox should be filtered.
+When you select a value from the first SelectBox, the second SelectBoxloads the filtered values.
 In this example, when you select a state only the cities from this state appear in the second SelectBox.

 ![Implement standalone and in-Form cascading SelectBoxes](devextreme-cascading-selectboxes.png)

-To implement this, get a changed [value](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxSelectBox/Configuration/#value) from the first editor and [filter](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/DataSource/Methods/#filter) the [dataSource](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxSelectBox/Configuration/#dataSource) by this **value** in the second editor so it shows relevant items.
+To implement this, get a [value](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxSelectBox/Configuration/#value) from the first editor and [filter](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/DataSource/Methods/#filter) the [dataSource](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxSelectBox/Configuration/#dataSource) by this **value** in the second editor so it shows relevant items.

 ## Files to Look At